hashicorp/terraform-provider-azurerm/website/docs/guides/migrating-between-renamed-resources.html.markdown

 # Azure Provider: Migrating to a renamed resource

 This guide shows how to migrate from a resource which has been deprecated to its replacement.
-The complete list of resources that have been deprecated in favor of others can be found below.
+The complete list of resources that have been deprecated in favour of others can be found below.

 ~> **Note:** The following resources have been Deprecated and will be removed in version 2.0 of the Azure Provider